telerik/winforms-docs/gridview/fundamentals/creating-hierarchical-grids.md

 # Creating Hierarchical Grids

 ##

 __RadGridView__ has the ability to represent hierarchical master-detail data.
 Its hierarchical schema set up either at design-time or at runtime using the control API.
-        	You can also set the __AutoGenerateHierarchy__ property to __True__and bind to a __System.Data.DataSet__type datasource to have RadGridView automatically build a hierarchical schema.#_[C#] Create hierarchical grid_
+You can also set the __AutoGenerateHierarchy__ property to *True* and bind to a __System.Data.DataSet__ type data source to have __RadGridView__ automatically build a hierarchical schema.

 {{source=..\SamplesCS\GridView\Fundamentials\CreatingHierarchicalGrid.cs region=AutoGenerateHierarchy}}
 {{source=..\SamplesVB\GridView\Fundamentials\CreatingHierarchicalGrid.vb region=AutoGenerateHierarchy}}